 The year was 1992, I’m nineteen and there was a girl I liked who on the day I was going to spill my guts, decided to suck the face off an individual on the dance floor whom I shall name “The Greek”.
 You might say our friendship took an immediate downturn spiral.

-Fast forward one year and I once again try my luck with this lady and tell her my deepest emotions.
-I did this because I was a chronic moron.
-She gives a look like a dog gives when you try to put them on the phone and I instantly know I have made a catastrophic error in judgement.
+Fast forward one year and I once again try my luck with this lady because wow, was I ever a chronic moron.
+I go for broke and she gives me a look like a dog gives when you try to put them on the phone.
+I instantly realize I’d made a catastrophic error in judgement.
 A lot of guys out there know what I mean.

-Things just kept going from bad to worse as the next day we all met for a youth-group outdoor sports activity.
+Things just kept going from bad to worse as the next day a group of us young whippersnappers met for an outdoor sports activity.
 Touch-football…a time honored game to illustrate physical prowess and stamina.
+It also has a way of weeding out the beta-bucks from the herd.
 Oh, what could possibly go wrong.

 There’s an old BowFlex commercial of a ripped dude with a football outrunning lesser men who stumble to keep up.
 The women look at him with admiration, if not ovulation, and laugh at the pathetic losers attempting to steal the ball.
 Metaphorically, he’s running away with their balls when you think about it.
 That was me…the stumbler who had his balls stolen.